High Cost of Housing

 High house prices may get more newspaper headlines but the high cost of housing (rents) is the more pressing issue, especially for those struggling or unable to buy.
 As the chart below shows, there is a clear difference in average housing costs across tenures.
 For most owner-occupiers, including recent first-time buyers, the cost of owning their own home is well within affordable levels despite high house prices.
 However, as the chart shows, households in the rented sectors spend a much larger proportion of their income on housing, even once housing benefit is factored in.

 The high cost of housing for renters creates multiple problems and is directly linked to other housing issues, including over-crowding, tenure insecurity, and poor-quality housing.
 It also accentuates the issues with high house prices by constraining renters’ ability to save for a deposit and become home-owners.

 The stability of housing costs at a national level may possibly suggest there is no national lack of supply.
 However, the lack of local data tracking rents and housing costs over time makes it more difficult to definitively assess whether there is or isn’t a lack of supply in local housing markets.
-For example, as Figure 14 shows, the ONS private rent index suggests rental growth has been relatively low across most English regions over the last decade with the exception of London, at least until 2017.
+For example, as the chart below shows, the ONS private rent index suggests rental growth has been relatively low across most English regions over the last decade with the exception of London, at least until 2017.